ToxPlayers/Unity-Singleton-MonoBehaviors/README.md

 # Unity-Singleton-MonoBehaviors
-Easy to use, Singleton MonoBehaviors for unity.
-Only the SingletonMono.cs in Singeltons folder is needed.<br />
-SingletonExtensions.cs will automatically set all instances before the first scene loads.<br />
+Easy to use, Singleton MonoBehaviors for unity.<br /> Only the SingletonMono.cs in Singeltons folder is needed.<br /> SingletonExtensions.cs will automatically set all instances before the first scene loads.<br />
 Works with inheritance.<br />